laksmiariyani9/IT-Spesialist-Data-Analytics-Part-1/README.md

         df = pd.DataFrame(data)
         df_

-  - Rows and Columns:
+  - Rows and Columns
     - Definition: Rows represent individual records in a table, while columns represent attributes or fields of the data.
     - Example: (_Already shown above in DataFrame example_)

-  - Lists:
+  - Lists
     - Definition: Lists are ordered collections of elements that can be of different types.
     - Example:
       _numbers = [1, 2, 3, 4, 5]